calebhart11/unit-1-project/readme.md

-# The Name of My App
+# An App Of Thrones

-a description of my project
+My app will be a database for the A Game Of Thrones universe.
+It allow users to search for anything regarding the book series, characters, or the houses of those characters.

 ### Technologies Used

-- tech
+- HTML
-- tech 2
+- CSS
-- tech 3
+- Javascript
-- tech 4
+-

 ### Wireframes